-Commonly Heard of Genetic Oral/Dental Abnormalities
+Commonly Heard of Genetic Oral and Dental Abnormalities

 The following are a handful (but not all) of genetic oral and/or dental abnormalities:

 While anodontia may be rather rare, it is a well-known genetic disorder.
 Anodontia is a hereditary condition known for leaving a patient fully without teeth because they just never grow in.
-This is generally seen with lack of permanent teeth, though it can also affect baby teeth.
-Others may simply experience hypodontia, or missing a select few teeth rather than all.
+This is generally seen with a lack of permanent teeth, though it can also affect baby teeth.
+Others may simply experience hypodontia or missing a select few teeth rather than all.

 Cleft Lip / Palate

 Cleft lips and cleft palates are two of the most common craniofacial abnormalities.
 When a lip or palate is cleft, the tissue did not properly fuse or form – leaving an opening in the tissue.
 This malformation is easily diagnosed aesthetically at birth.
-Family history of cleft lips/palates increases the chances of your children being born with one or both.
+A family history of cleft lips/palates increases the chances of your children being born with one or both.